Juan María Bordaberry

-Juan María Bordaberry Arocena (/es/; 17 June 1928 – 17 July 2011), was an Uruguayan politician and cattle rancher who served as the 34th President of Uruguay from 1972 until his resignation in 1976 and the 1st President of the Civic-Military Dictatorship from 1973 to 1976.
-Previously, he was the Minister of Agriculture from 1969 to 1972.
-He came to office following the Presidential elections of late 1971.
-In 1973, Bordaberry led a coup where he dissolved the General Assembly and ruled as dictator.
-He was widely regarded as ruling by decree as a military-sponsored dictator until disagreements with the military led to his being overthrown before his original term of office had expired.
+Juan María Bordaberry Arocena (/es/; 17 June 1928 – 17 July 2011) was an Uruguayan politician and cattle rancher who served as the 34th president of Uruguay from 1972 until his ouster in 1976.
+For the last three years of his tenure, he was the first president of the Civic-Military Dictatorship.
+Previously, he was the minister of agriculture from 1969 to 1972.
+He came to office following the presidential elections of 1971.
+In 1973, Bordaberry engineered a self-coup where he dissolved the General Assembly and transferred its powers to a military-influenced Council of State.
+He then ruled by decree as a military-sponsored dictator until disagreements with the military led to his being overthrown before his original term of office had expired.

 On 17 November 2006, Bordaberry was arrested in a case involving four deaths, including two of members of the General Assembly during the period of civilian-military rule in the 1970s.

 Early life and background

 Juan María Bordaberry Arocena was born on 17 June 1928 in the capital city of Montevideo, Uruguay, into the prominent political Bordaberry family.
 Bordaberry was of French descent.
 His grandfather, Jacques Bordaberry Oyhamburu, was a Basque native of Pagolle in the Pyrénées-Atlantiques department, who moved to Durazno in 1865.
 His father, Domingo Bordaberry, served in the Senate and in Ruralist leadership, and was heir to one of the largest ranches in the country.
 His mother, Elisa Arocena Folle, was the daughter to Alejo Gregorio Arocena Artagaveytia, a nephew to business magnate Ramón F. Artagaveytia Gómez who was one of three Uruguayans who lost their lives during the sinking of the Titanic, and a cousin and second uncle to Emilia Nicanora Artagaveytia Arocena, the paternal grandmother to National Party senator, Francisco Gallinal.
 Her aunts were Matilde and Amalia de Arocena Artagaveytía, the latter of which was the mother of foreign minister Eduardo Rodríguez Larreta and paternal grandmother of politician Alberto Zumarán.
 Juan María was the second of four children, the oldest of which, Luis Ignacio, was married to Gloria Fontana Etchepare, aunt to politician Luis Alberto Heber.

 Initially, Bordaberry was aligned to the National Party and was elected to the Senate on the Blanco ticket.
 In 1964, however, he assumed the leadership of Liga Nacional de Accion Ruralista (National Rural Action League), and in 1969 joined the Colorado Party.
 That year he was appointed to the Cabinet, where he sat from 1969 to 1971 as minister of agriculture in the government of President Jorge Pacheco, having had a long association with rural affairs.